-Are you unable to update your Windows 10 or any earlier Windows system?
-Is your system throwing update error 0x80073701 while trying to update your Windows computer or laptop?
+Are you unable to update your Windows 10 or any earlier Windows system and seeing the update error 0x80073701 while trying to update your Windows computer or laptop?

-If YES then don’t worry as you can easily deal with this issue without need of any technical knowledge or calling any professional.
-This error code is very irritating as it appears every time when user tries to update their computer.
+If YES then don’t worry as you can easily deal with this error code 80073701 by following the fixes listed in the article.
+This error code is very irritating as it appears every time when the user tries to update their computer.

-This error code blocks Microsoft cumulative updates and hence users become unable to update Windows.
+Also, the error code 0x80073701 blocks Microsoft’s cumulative updates, and as a result, users are unable to update their Windows system.

-Step 2: Choose Windows Update and click on “Run the troubleshooter” button to open the window below.
+- Choose Windows Update and click on the “Run the troubleshooter” button to open the window below.

-Sometimes Windows system starts throwing error 0x80073701 because of the damaged system files.
+Sometimes Windows system starts throwing errors 0x80073701 because of the damaged or corrupted Windows system files.